 What are your goals for the next 3 years?

-Goals for the next three years are more mission related.
-Deployment of fiber-based internet assets in underserved communities gives rise to some interesting new forms of social and economic development.
-These include the rapidly evolving area of K-20 education, enhanced public and private security (physical and cyber), community development and personal health.
+My goals for the next three years are more mission-related.
+Deployment of fiber optic internet assets in under-served communities gives rise to some interesting new forms of social and economic development.
+These include the rapidly evolving area of K-20 education, enhanced public and private security (physical and cyber), community development, and personal health.

-One of the casualties of the rapid emersion of children in all things internet, for example, has been the loss of social skills.
-One of the longer-term challenges for service companies like Clarus, is understanding how to craft future learning environments that include more emphasis on the development of social skills.
+One of the casualties of the rapid immersion of children in all things internet, for example, has been the loss of social skills.
+One of the longer-term challenges for service companies like Clarus is understanding how to craft future learning environments that emphasize the development of social skills.
 The internet offers a unique opportunity to bring education back into the community and provide access to a much wider range of resources and expertise, intimately tied to the successful education of community youth.